FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/route_218.md

 # Route 218

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/route_218/).

 Trainer                    | Pokémons
 ---                        | ---
 Fisherman Miguel (!)       | ![][367]  [Huntail] Lv.
 44  ![][368]  [Gorebyss] Lv.
 44